Castle Cary

 Building bricks at Garscadden Works, Drumchapel.

-Found by David Walsh in the Falkirk area.
-This example is not in my possession.
-Garnqueen Fireclay Works, Glenboig, Lanarkshire Alternative brickworks include: Gartliston Fireclay Works, Glenboig, Lanarkshire.
-Building bricks at Garscadden Works, Drumchapel. . .
+Found in the Bo’ness area.
+I am not in possession of this example.
+Although this is broken there is little doubt it was stamped 60 – 69 and was a circle brick.
+Garnqueen Fireclay Works, Glenboig, Lanarkshire.
+Alternative brickworks include: Gartliston Fireclay Works, Glenboig, Lanarkshire.
+Building bricks at Garscadden Works, Drumchapel.